juulio/gulpBoilerplate/README.md

 * This project is intended to be used as a template to work with GULP.

 ### installation
+0. Before moving on, make sure you have node.js, npm and gulp installed.

 1. Clone this project into the desired folder

 2. On a terminal, go into the project's folder and type `npm install`.
 Make sure there's a package.json file on this folder.
 After this command is properly finished, there will be a new 'node_modules' folder.